 Salmon Oil Side Effects Can Include:

-Please note, that not all dogs will have this reaction but you should watch your dog to be sure that they are compatible with salmon oil.
-If your dog is having some of these side effects it is not clear if this is lasting condition, but it could be a sign that your dog isn’t taking to the salmon oil and you should take your dog off the supplement.
+Please note, that not all dogs will have this reaction but you should watch your dog to ensure that they are compatible with salmon oil.
+If your dog is having some of these side effects it is not clear if this is a lasting condition, but it could be a sign that your dog isn’t taking to the salmon oil and you should take your dog off the supplement.

 These are extracted by cold pressing fresh salmon at low temperatures.
-Cold pressing is special extraction technique, that ensures that the fatty acids do not decompose and lose their positive effects.
+Cold pressing is a special extraction technique, that ensures that the fatty acids do not decompose and lose their positive effects.

 Cold pressing also produces very concentrated salmon oil, making it more economical to use.
 Fish oils are commonly extracted by boiling many different types of fish.
 However, fish oils extracted by boiling contain many more saturated acids, therefore, do not have the same positive effects.
 When selecting the best salmon oil for dogs it really needs to be quality cold pressed.
 The cold pressed extraction is what is needed to retain the maximum benefits for your dog.

 When looking for the best quality salmon oil we pick Natural Doggie Wild Alaskan Salmon Oil.
 Natural Doggie Wild Alaskan Salmon Oil is the freshest of all oils we tested.
-It consists of wild Alaskan salmon, these special fish have spent their entire life foraging on the nutrient rich diet in the waters of Alaska.
+It consists of wild Alaskan salmon, these special fish have spent their entire life foraging on the nutrient-rich diet in the waters of Alaska.

-Kronch salmon oil consists of Norwegian salmon that is processed quickly after being caught and is a clean oil. making it a great oil for your dogs still.
+Kronch salmon oil consists of Norwegian salmon that is processed quickly after being caught and is clean oil. making it a great oil for your dogs still.